hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

         - eg: priviliage escalation
     - targetted social engineering attacks (eg: phishihg, etc...)
         - and installs spyware
+    - has to be run/executed by target person

 - how to stay safe?
     - follow anti-malware policies